Using Debit vs Credit Cards in Everyday Life

 Giving up Free Money:

+A common reason for using debit vs credit is that you're spending money you actually have and avoiding interest charges from the credit card company.
 If you indeed do have enough money for your purchase, why not use a credit card and get a 30-day interest free loan?
 If you don't carry a balance on your credit card -- and you wouldn't have a balance if you use the reasoning above -- then you can generally pay off all your purchases monthly without paying interest.
 Keep your cash in a savings account, earn a high yield, and pay once a month.